CitrineInformatics/gemd-docs/docs/specification/value-types.md

 if the mean lies between the upper and lower bound; the width of the distribution is not considered.
-From a computational perspective, this means Normal Real Values are actually truncated Gaussians, though this only becomes significant for a distribution near the boundary.
+From a computational perspective, this means Normal Real Values are actually truncated Gaussians, though this is only significant for a distribution near the boundary.

 Field name  | Value type    | Description